mateusffaria/pismo-challenge/README.md

 ### Unit Tests

-Run unit tests for the application:
+The unit tests was made focusing on the account and transaction creations and fetching operations, to run the unit tests for the application:

 ```bash
 go test -v ./internal/...